Discussing viewpoint diversity and open inquiry in the academy.

 What’s it all about?

 The HxA Open Mind Conference will convene Heterodox Academy members, community leaders, campus administrators, students, and philanthropists to discuss viewpoint diversity and open inquiry in the academy.
 In conversation with conference attendees, high-profile panelists and moderators will define and diagnose the problems; articulate the challenges that professors and administrators must navigate on their campuses and in their disciplines; highlight existing efforts to create positive change in classrooms and on campuses; and explore stakeholder-specific strategies to improve campus climate.

-The day will be broken into a series of Live Streams including keynotes, panels, and Q&As.
 View the conference schedule and recordings of the panels below.

 8:30 Est A View from the Academy: How A Lack of Viewpoint Diversity Harms Higher Education

 Heather Heying, Lucía Martínez Valdivia, Richard A. Shweder, Nadine Strossen, Scott Jaschik

 Media accounts of speaker disinvitations, classroom protests, and the proverbial eggshells scattered around campus may seem strange or unbelievable to those who have been away from campus for the last few years.
 Panelists – all professors – share their personal experiences and professional insights to illustrate some of the challenges academics face in both their teaching and scholarship.